Lexapro

 Lexapro Health Risks

-In addition to the health risks announced in the FDA alerts, there may be other dangers associated with Lexapro use, including:
+There may be other dangers associated with Lexapro use, including:

 - Bleeding problems, especially if taken with aspirin, NSAIDs (nonsteroidal anti-inflammatory drugs, such as ibuprofen or naproxen), or other drugs that affect bleeding